todbot/blink1/docs/blink1-mk2-tricks.md

 Play the green part of the startup sequence 3 times
 ---------------------------------------------------

     % blink1-tool --play 1,3,5,3
     playing color pattern from pos 3-5 (3 times)

 Play the blue part of the startup sequence forever
 --------------------------------------------------

     % blink1-tool --play 1,6,8,0
     playing color pattern from pos 6-8 (0 times)

 Stop playing
 ------------
+You can use either "--stop" or "--play 0" to stop the playing light pattern.
+The latter may be more useful if you're using blink1-tool in a programmatic context.

     % blink1-tool --stop
     % blink1-tool --play 0  # equivalent

 Dump current (in RAM) light pattern
 -----------------------------------
+To get the light pattern stored in a blink(1), use the "--getpattline <n>" command to get a pattern line.
+The number of pattern lines available is 12 (for mk1 devices) and 32 (for mk2 devices).

     % for p in {0..15}
       do
         blink1-tool --getpattline $p